svilenJUNIOR/JokesRepository/README.md

 First php program.
-Using xampp - appache as server and phpMyAdmin myssql database
+Using xampp - appache as server and phpMyAdmin mysql database